kevvlvl/quarkus-opentrace-svc1/README.md

 **Note**: This is required when deploying locally using docker.
 If you want to deploy on a local kubernetes/minikube (or minishift) instance, then the procedure will be different but ensure traffic that be allowed between the pods for ports related to Jaeger.

-Create a new docker network: docker network app-network.
+Create a new docker network (named app-network).
 This will ensure the containers are deployed on the same network and allow name resolution:
 ```
 docker network create app-network
 docker network ls